awsdocs/iam-user-guide/doc_source/id_roles_create_policy-examples.md

 }
 ```

-## Using a Resource\-based Policy to Delegate Access to an Amazon SQS Queue in Another Account<a name="example-delegate-xaccount-SQS"></a>
+## Using a Resource\-Based Policy to Delegate Access to an Amazon SQS Queue in Another Account<a name="example-delegate-xaccount-SQS"></a>

 In the following example, account A has an Amazon SQS queue that uses a resource\-based policy attached to the queue to grant queue access to account B\.
 Then account B uses an IAM group policy to delegate access to a group in account B\.